joshnuss/elixir_inventory_management_sample/README.md

 Each of these processes understands some simple messages: `:increase`, `:decrease`, `:lookup` and `:history`

 The big win is that you can roll your own when needed.
-Maybe you have multiple warehouses with rules about what to do based on the product type, or maybe you only track inventory for certain products and not for others.
-Most scenarios can be accomplished by adding a new provider.
-You could even create a hybrid provider and use pattern matching, i.e. t-shirt -> user untracked, watches -> user db.
-Here's an example of a custom provider:
+Maybe you have multiple warehouses with special rules based on the product type, or maybe you track inventory only for certain products and not others.
+Most scenarios could be accomplished by adding a new provider.
+You could even create a hybrid provider and use pattern matching, i.e. t-shirt -> untracked, watches -> use db.
+Here's an example of a custom hybrid provider:

 ```elixir
 # Hybrid provider example